longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 #### Story 1: Preparation for Longhorn

-As a Longhorn user, I want to prepare my environment using the Toolbox CLI to easily set up my environment without the need for manual installations or searching through documents.
+As a Longhorn user, I want to prepare my environment using the `longhornctl` to easily set up my environment without the need for manual installations or searching through documents.

 - Before this enhancement: Users had to refer to documents to either prepare the environment using the Longhorn provided manifest or follow a detailed document to manually set up the environment for each cluster hosts.
 - After this enhancement: Users can simplify Longhorn prerequisites setup with a single command.

 #### Story 2: One-time operation

-As a Longhorn user, I want to perform one-time operations using the Toolbox CLI to execute tasks without navigating the Longhorn UI or remembering complex commands.
+As a Longhorn user, I want to perform one-time operations using the `longhornctl` to execute tasks without navigating the Longhorn UI or remembering complex commands.

 - Before this enhancement: User need to remember or lookup steps for one-time operations, a process that could be complex and time-consuming.
 - After this enhancement: One-time operations are consolidated into a uniflied CLI, removing the need to remember and following complex steps.
 This improves efficiency and reduce the likelihood of errors.

 #### Story 3: Troubleshoot

-As a Longhorn user, I want to troubleshoot Longhorn using the Toolbox CLI to quickly identify and resolve issues.
+As a Longhorn user, I want to troubleshoot Longhorn using the `longhornctl` to quickly identify and resolve issues.

 - Before this enhancement: Troubleshooting Longhorn requires manual information gathering from various sources, a time-consuming process.
 - After this enhancement: The troubleshooting process is streamlined, allowing user to quickly collect information and pinpoint issues.
 This enhancement improves efficiency and reduces the time needed to resolve Longhorn issues.

 #### Story 4: Data-retrival

-As a Longhorn user, I want to retrieve data from Longhorn volumes using the Toolbox CLI when Longhorn encounters failures.
+As a Longhorn user, I want to retrieve data from Longhorn volumes using the `longhornctl` when Longhorn encounters failures.

 - Before this enhancement: User had to navigate through complex steps to manually mount Longhorn volumes for data access, a time-consuming and error-prone process.
-- After this enhancement: User an easily export data to a specified targeting path using the Toolbox CLI, simplifying the process and enhancing the user experience during the Longhorn failures.
+- After this enhancement: User an easily export data to a specified targeting path using the `longhornctl`, simplifying the process and enhancing the user experience during the Longhorn failures.

 ### User Experience In Detail

-When a user execute the `longhorn-toolbox` CLI, they should encounter clear and informative output to enhance their understanding and usage.
+When a user execute the `longhornctl`, they should encounter clear and informative output to enhance their understanding and usage.
 This includes:
 - Detailed command descriptions: Each command is accompanied by a detailed description, providing users with a comprehensive overview of its purpose and usage.
 - Help menu at each command layer: User can find help menu at each layer of the command and subcommands that allows user to get detailed information without navigating through external documentation.
 - Clear messages and log control: User have the ability to change the log level, allowing them to control the verbolity of output.
 This ensures that user receive clear logs and results, making it easier to understand the CLI's action and responses.